 - Are we actually applying AI in real audits or it is just a buzz?

-- Do these Big 4 AI solutions provide access to small companies or individuals?
+- Do Big 4 AI solutions provide access to small companies or individuals?

 Not directly.
 Such tools as Helix or Clara are in-house at those firms.
 However, you can still access such public tools as ChatGPT, Power BI, or Google NLP to develop your own “mini” versions of it to perform such activities as document review, risk scoring, or report drafting.